ddkbb/juiceshop/Setup.md

 11. make sure burpsuite is on and `intercept` is on, and foxyproxy is enabled
 12. navigate to `http://localhost:8080`
 13. click `CA Certificate` at the top right and download the certificate
-14. in firefox, navigate to browser `settings` and sesarch for certificates
+14. in firefox, navigate to browser `settings` and search for certificates
-15. click `view certificates` and under the `Authority` tab, click import
+15. click `view certificates` and under the `Authority` tab, click `import`
-16. import the downloaded cert and save
+16. import the downloaded certification `cacert.der` and save
 17. it is under port swigger